Measuring time in a timeless universe: Measuring time

 and in that same limit, the zero-energy eigenstate becomes

-Eq. \eqref{eq:int_perf_sync} no longer represents an interaction term between \(\mathcal{C}_1\) and \(\mathcal{C}_2\), so the Hamiltonian of the universe describes two non-interacting clocks.
-Nevertheless, the two clocks are perfectly synchronised, as can be seen in Eq. \eqref{eq:perf_sync}.
+Eq.~\eqref{eq:int_perf_sync} no longer contains an interaction term between \(\mathcal{C}_1\) and \(\mathcal{C}_2\), so the Hamiltonian of the universe describes two non-interacting clocks.
+Nevertheless, the two clocks are perfectly synchronised, as can be seen in Eq.~\eqref{eq:perf_sync}.
 This is because the clocks became synchronised in the infinite past, so no interaction is required at any finite time to synchronise them.
 Put differently, in this limit it is a feature of the state of the universe that the clocks have always been and always will be ticking in lockstep with one another.
+This is why states like those in Eq.~\eqref{eq:perf_sync} are for example used in Ref.~\cite{maccone2020quantum} to demonstrate that Page–Wootters allows for readings of the clock in the absence of interactions with the clock since these models assume the existence of two good clocks that were synchronised in the infinite past.
+Such models are, therefore, encompassed in our more general framework of clock measurements and synchronisation.